malkstik/malkstik.github.io/_pages/about.md

 My areas of focus are in control, motion planning, and state estimation.

-In my spare time, I like to spend time with my two cats, Tsu and Ina.
+In my spare time I like to spend time with my two cats, Tsu and Ina.
 I also enjoy racket sports, gaming, going to the gym, and cooking.

 ### Ina
 <img src="/images/Ina.jpg"